strazdinalaura/SQL-Practice/README.md

 This repository serves as a collection of SQL drills and practice queries.

 ## Instructions for Viewing
-Please open and download each file to view.
+Please open and/or download each file to view.